 About the presenters

 Samantha Winnick has a wealth of experience, working in the community services and training sector undertaking work including case management, client assessment, leading family violence programs, correctional programs and family services, youth work, protective care and community welfare programs.
 Samantha worked at Relationships Australia Victoria (RAV) from 2017-2022 during which time she designed, developed and delivered programs including ATLAS, LINCS, LINCS in Families, and the SORT program; oversaw Rehabilitation and Reintegration programs; and facilitated professional development workshops with the RAV Training and Development Team.

 Luke McCord is an experienced program facilitator in the RAV Rehabilitation and Reintegration services team.
 He brings with him over 12 years of experience working with a correctional cohort in both government and private sectors including 6 years with Youth Justice.
 Luke also has over 10 years of experience leading large teams delivering positive change programs within correctional facilities and the community.
 Luke is passionate about working with men and fathers and blends his professional and personal experience to engage people from all walks of life.

-When you click to purchase, you will be taken to our new and improved payment gateway.
+When you click to purchase, you will be taken to our payment gateway.
 Once you complete your purchase you will receive an email detailing how to access your learning event in our Moodle Learning Management System.